joelchoo/live-parking-info/basic-web-app/code.md

 getNearestCarparks: function() {
   getCarparkList().then(carparks => {
-    // Calculate distance from every carpark to the postcode for (var carpark of carparks) {
-      var distance = distanceFromXY(carpark, this.postcodeX, this.postcodeY)
+    // Calculate distance from every carpark to the postcode var carparksWithDistance = addDistanceToCarparks(carparks, this.postcodeX, this.postcodeY)
-      carpark.distance = distance
-    }

-    // Sort the carparks by ascending distance to the postcode

-    // Take the first ten carparks
+    // Get the nearest ten carparks

   })
 }
 ```